 Incomplete applications will not be considered.
 You must schedule an appointment with the Medical Assisting Office to personally deliver your completed program application or review option for e-submission.
 On your request, when hand delivering your application to the Medical Assisting Office, the content of your application packet will be reviewed to identify that required documentation is included.
-Based upon availability, applications may be accepted after March 31.

 Note: A felony or misdemeanor may disqualify a candidate from being certified by the State of Ohio (as outlined in Section 4761.04 of the Ohio Revised Code).